wp-plugins/si-contact-form/readme.txt

 - Added new feature to set the css style for Label and Field in the same row, or switch back to Label on Top [see FAQ](http://www.fastsecurecontactform.com/form-labels-left)
 - Added new Setting for "Form Label".
 You can enter a label for your form to keep track of what you are using it for.
 - Fixes and improvements for better mail delivery and to reduce the emails from going to the spam folder.
-It is recommended to set the setting "E-mail From" to an email address on the same domain as your web site.
+If you are not getting email, set the setting "E-mail From" to an email address on the same domain as your web site.
 This will improve mail delivery.
 [forum post](http://wordpress.org/support/topic/plugin-fast-secure-contact-form-preventing-submission-from-going-to-spam).
+- Added new setting: "Enable when web host requires "Mail From" strictly tied to domain email account".
+If your form does not send any email, then set the "E-mail From" setting to an address on the same web domain as your web site.
+If email still does not send, also check this setting. (ie: some users report this is required by yahoo small business web hosting) .
 - Added ability to use comma in extra field labels for Checkbox, Radio, Select, or Select-multiple.
 If you need to use a comma besides the one needed to separate the label, escape it with a slash, like this: /,
 - Improved Akismet spam check API code.
 - Fixed required option for checkbox multiple, now all field types can be required.